-It's been quite a journey from our formation in a state primary in Paddington 5 years ago, our first regional launch event in Liverpool in April 2015 and a big top in the grounds of one of the top private schools in the UK alongside the Education Secretary Nicky Morgan, Sir Ken Robinson and Tinie Tempah when we were invited to #INSPIRANATION at The Sunday Times Festival of Education.
+It's been quite a journey from our formation in a state primary in Paddington 7 years ago, our first regional launch event in Liverpool in April 2015 and others across the country from Sunderland and Ironbridge to London.

 But we thought we should start working on some strategic stuff: our vision, mission and values.